databyjp/dash_cytoscape_nlp/README.md

 [Semantic Scholar](https://pages.semanticscholar.org/coronavirus-research),
 downloaded on 2/Apr/2020.

-To run the dash app, simply run app.py.
+Simply run `python app.py` to see the network visualisation as below.

 ![app screenshot](screenshot1.png "Screenshot of the app")